mengelbrecht/slimline/README.md

 Sections use the namespace `slimline::section::<name>` where name is replaced by the section name.
 Each section needs at least a `render` function.
-For a section with the name `foo` the render function is named `slimline::section::foo::render`.
+For example a section with the name `foo` needs to implement a render function named `slimline::section::foo::render`.

 A section can have the following functions: